Interactions between environment and flag roles

 Note

-When a collaborator creates a flag, they are automatically assigned Admin role for that flag.
-To create a flag or audience, a collaborator must have Editor or Admin access in at least one environment, either directly or through a team.
+To create a flag or audience, a collaborator must have Editor or above access in at least one environment.

-If your project does not use granular permissions, the collaborator must instead have the Editor or Admin project role.
+If your project does not use granular permissions, the collaborator must have an Editor or above project role.

 The following diagram shows example flag and environment role combinations, along with the resulting ruleset permissions where each flag and environment intersect: